A2Amir/Recommendation-System-with-a-Restricted-Boltzmann-Machine-/README.md

-To start, we need to download the data we are going to use for the system.
-The datasets we are going to use were acquired by <a href="http://grouplens.org/datasets/movielens/">GroupLens</a> and contain movies, users and movie ratings by these users.
+To start, you need to download the data you are going to use for the system.
+The datasets you are going to use were acquired by <a href="http://grouplens.org/datasets/movielens/">GroupLens</a> and contain movies, users and movie ratings by these users.

 to download datasets you can use the below code: